Curriculum

 The innovative curriculum consists of rigorous courses that will help build your capabilities in technical, analytical, and operational areas to prepare your career with modern computer analytics and management skills.

 This STEM designated 4-semester fully online or hybrid program is transfer-friendly for students with any AS-T degree.
 Students with an AS-T in computer science will be able transfer all 60 lower division units to this program.
-For students with an AS-T in other science majors (such as Math, Chemistry, Biology, or Physics), it requires only two (2) Lower Division core courses:
+For students with an AS-T or AA-T, the program requires only two (2) Lower Division core courses:

 • MATH 130 Calculus I (or equivalent course from Community College)